What are the Benefits of Outdoor Running and Walking?

 - Getting out of the house, whatever the weather, is always a good mood booster.
 It is proven to reduce stress, tension and depression.

-- It’s a good opportunity to get your headphones on and listen to your favourite tunes or podcast, which can boost your mood.
+- Outdoor running or walking is a good opportunity to get your headphones on and listen to your favourite tunes or podcast, which can boost your mood.

-- 30 minutes of exercises is a day is advised, but this can be smaller blocks of 10 minutes so don’t worry if you’re not up to 30 minutes continuous exercise just yet, you can still reap the benefits.
+- 30 minutes of exercises a day is advised, but this can be smaller blocks of 10 minutes, so don’t worry if you’re not up to 30 minutes continuous exercise just yet, you can still reap the benefits.

 - Walking is a great exercise to get all the family involved in and is suitable for all levels of fitness.

 - Competitive or not, you can chase best times, new distances or you can just enjoy being active outside.

 - At normal walking pace you should be able to comfortably hold a conversation without getting out of breath.

 - Brisk walking means you would be slightly out of breath if trying to have a conversation.

 - Hills are your friends – attack the hills; try and power walk up hills and return to normal pace on the way down.
 This will increase your heart rate and give your legs a good workout.

 - Variety – try and vary your routes so your body doesn’t get used to the same challenge each day.

 - Speed – try varying your walking speed.
 This could be tracked by a fitness app/watch.
 Try timing 30 seconds fast and 60 seconds normal pace or by using surrounding landmarks like lampposts/parked cars etc

 - Walking games – Great to do if you are out with the family to add some variety.
 Snake -Walk in a line at a normal pace and the person at the front of the line shouts go, the person at the back walks or runs to the front and repeats.